alexchiri/alexchiri.com-source/content/now/index.markdown

 * Engineering Manager at [Klarna A.B.](https://www.klarna.com)
 * Enthusiastic member of the [Farnam Street Learning Community](https://fs.blog/membership)
 * Learning about systems thinking and how to apply them every day.
-* Learning about [Research Methods and Statistics](https://www.udemy.com/research-methods-and-statistics-advanced/) on [udemy.com](https://udemy.com).
+* Learning about [Probabilities and Statistics](https://courses.edx.org/courses/course-v1:UCSanDiegoX+DSE210x+1T2019a/course/) on [edx](https://edx.org).
 I've been reading many studies lately and I want to be able to get a better understanding of the statistical results.
 * Reading, formulating ideas and writing about my topics of interest.
 * Running, because if feels good and weather is nice outside.
 * Constantly thinking about how to improve working environments and help people be happier at work or at home.